A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: A half-integral Erd o s-P osa theorem for odd cycles

+As we discussed in the introduction, we will consider a set $N$ of nails in a bipartite cylindrical wall $W'$ where $N$ is contained in the same part of the bipartition of $W'$, and apply Lemma~\ref{lem:oddwalk2} for odd $N$-walks.
+When Lemma~\ref{lem:oddwalk2} outputs a hitting set for odd $N$-walks, the following proposition will imply that there is a small hitting set for odd cycles.

-\begin{proposition} Let $f_{wall}$ be the function defined in Theorem~\ref{thm:KK}.
-Let $r, t, w$ be positive integers with $t\ge r$ and $w\ge t+1$, and let $G$ be a digraph.
-Let $T$ be a hitting set of directed odd cycles that is also an $r$-well-linked set of size $f_{wall}(r, w)$ in $G$, and $W$ be a bipartite cylindrical wall of order $w$ in $G$ satisfying that for every subset $A$ of $T$ of size at least $\abs{T}/2$ and every $q$-subset $B$ of $V(W)$ consisting of vertices in distinct columns with $r\le q\le w$, there are a linkage from $A$ to $B$ of order $q$ in $G$, and a linkage from $B$ to $A$ of order $q$ in $G$.
-Let $N$ be a set of nails in the same bipartition of $W$ having at least half of the nails of $W$.
+\begin{proposition} Let $r$, $t$, and $w$ be positive integers with $w\ge 2t$ and $t\ge r$.
+Let $G$ be a directed graph, and let $T$ be a set of at least $6t-4$ vertices in $G$ such that $T$ is a hitting set of odd cycles, and it is $r$-externally-well-linked.
+Let $W$ be a cylindrical wall of order $w$ in $G$ satisfying that for every subset $Z$ of $T$ of size at least $\abs{T}/2$ and every set $F$ of $w$ nails in $W$, there is a linkage of order at least $w/2$ from $Z$ to $F$ in $G$, and there is a linkage of order at least $w/2$ from $F$ to $Z$ in $G$.
+Let $N$ be a set of nails of $W$ with $\abs{N}\ge 2w^2$.

-If $X$ is a vertex set of size less than $t$ hitting all directed odd $N$-walks, then $G$ has a vertex set of size at most $3t$ hitting all directed odd cycles. \end{proposition} \begin{proof} Let $H_1, H_2, \ldots, H_m$ be the set of all strongly connected components of $G-X$, and assume that it is ordered in a topological ordering, that is, for distinct integers $i, j\in \{1, 2, \ldots, m\}$, there is an edge from $H_i$ to $H_j$ only if $j> i$.
+If $G$ has a set of less than $t$ vertices hitting all odd $N$-walks, then it has a set of at most $3(t-1)$ vertices hitting all odd cycles. \end{proposition} \begin{proof} Let $X$ be a set of less than $t$ vertices in $G$ hitting all odd $N$-walks.
+Let $\{H_1, H_2, \ldots, H_m\}$ be the set of all strong components of $G-X$, and assume that it is ordered in an acyclic ordering, that is, for distinct $i, j\in [m]$, there can be an edge from $H_i$ to $H_j$ only if $i<j$.